DUNE/data-mgmt-testing/NetworkVisualizer1.0/README.md

 <br>
 <br>

-## First step if you haven't run the demo thus far is to run setupEverything.sh
+## Now CD into the data-mgmt-testing directory that was cloned earlier

+## Running for the first time, use the script setupEverything.sh, located in /data-mgmt-testing/NetworkVisualizer1.0/

-To do first time setup run "sh setupEverything.sh"
+To do first time setup run "sh setupEverything.sh" in the aforementioned directory

 *estimated time: ~5 minuets*